8 Things To Do In Brunei To Make It More Than A Stopover.

 As soon as we searched flight routes we saw layovers between the Philippines and Vietnam, stopping in Bandar Seri Begawan.
 It didn’t alter the cost of our flights to extend that to a stopover in Brunei (as opposed to a layover).

-In my opinion that makes it a great reason to add Brunei to the travel list!
+Which in my opinion that makes it a great reason to add Brunei to the travel list!

 Taking a boat trip to Kampong Ayer on stopover in Brunei.